charmoniumQ/thesis/prelim_text/README.md

 | Insufficient execution environment          | 12%                    |
 | Insufficient metadata                       | 27%                    |

-Zhao et al. remark that provenance could preserve or enable repair for several classes of failures, including unavailability of 3rd party resources and insufficient descriptions.
+@zhaoWhyWorkflowsBreak2012 remark that provenance could preserve or enable repair for several classes of failures, including unavailability of 3rd party resources and insufficient descriptions.
-We will investigate this approach in my proposed work.
+We investigate this approach in my proposed work.

 ## Proactively ensuring reproducibility